 Cambridge Science Festival

-If you think there is a limited number of ways to build a weight-bearing structure out of popsickle and chop sticks, rubber bands, tape, office clips and string, think again.
+If you think there is a limited number of ways to build a weight-bearing structure out of popsicle and chop sticks, rubber bands, tape, office clips and string, think again.
 People are so incredibly creative!
-At the Cambridge Science Festival, we presented this structural engineering challenge — including five industrial 5 lbs weights to test every creation — to the public, and were so very impressed with the many design solutions especially the kids came up with.
+At the Cambridge Science Festival, we presented this structural engineering challenge — including five industrial five-pound weights to test every creation — to the public, and were so very impressed with the many design solutions especially the kids came up with.
 As with other activities in previous years, we brought this challenge to the CSF in part to showcase that one doesn’t need expensive equipment or a degree in anything to explore science & engineering, and have fun learning.

 Boston Science March for Kids

 This one was a design challenge in itself!
 For the great community gathering in support of science, we needed an engaging science activity that could be done by potentially hundreds of kids, using materials that were affordable and easy to transport to an extremely crowded space.
 Also, we are big on meaning — at our school, we try to encourage students: don’t just design or make a thing, create something that has personal meaning or tells a story, or that is useful to you and others (or all three!)
 So, also given the larger political context, we wanted this engagement to be meaningful.